tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 All languges on .NET uses the same runtime and the same type system, so you can usually combine libraries written in any .NET program with each other.
 There are some rules to follow to make it work.
 - **C#** is the most common language used in .NET development.
-Is a C-family type of language and shares most of its properties with the Java language.
+Is a C-family type of language and shares most of its properties with the Java programming language.
 - **F#** is a functional first language with a pragmatic approach.
 F# has a much more succint syntax, which means that F# programs are significantly smaller that correponding C# programs.
 - **VB.NET** is the modern variant of the BASIC programming language.